rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 Introduce new variants of the `&` operator: `&raw mut <place>` to create a `*mut <T>`, and `&raw const <place>` to create a `*const <T>`.
 This creates a raw pointer directly, as opposed to the already existing `&mut <place> as *mut _`/`&<place> as *const _`, which create a temporary reference and then cast that to a raw pointer.
 As a consequence, the existing expressions `<term> as *mut <T>` and `<term> as *const <T>` where `<term>` has reference type are equivalent to `&raw mut *<term>` and `&raw const *<term>`, respectively.
-Moreover, add a lint to existing code that could use the new operator.
+Moreover, emit a lint for existing code that could use the new operator.

 # Motivation
 [motivation]: #motivation